mark-church/site/content/posts/2019-06-02-envoy-proxy.md

 tags: ["technology"]
 ---

->This post began as part 2 but after crossing several pages just explaining why envoy was special, it was obvious that the answer to “why envoy?” deserved to stand on its own, giving us part 1.5.
+>This post began as part 2 but after crossing several pages just explaining what envoy is, it was obvious this answer deserved to stand on its own, giving us part 1.5.

 In part 1 of this series we deployed a very simple blog with a site generation app called Hugo.
 We did things quick and dirty and used Hugo's built-in development server to serve the content so we were live in less than 15 minutes.
 Calling it a blog at this point in time would be super generous, but thank you anyways!
 What we have right now is a bicycle, but what we want is an Airbus A380 (on an open source bicycle budget) .
 We want a production-grade web service and getting there will be a journey.